code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

 - Isolated(Isolation is achieved using kernel namespace, [cgroups](/Operating_Systems/Linux/Resource_Control)) processes running on single host.
 Isolated from other processes.
 - Only 1 Application can run inside container and all its dependent libraries.
 Each container has its own: Network interface, IP address, file system, All containers share the kernel of the host.
 - **Containerization** Packaging software code and all its dependencies in a bundle.
+- **Issue without containers?** When an company develops an S/W-Application, its tightly coupled with Libraries provided by particular OS Version.
+If OS update happens, libraries would get updated and Application may break, as it depends on particular OS version libraries.

 <img src=TraditionalOS_vs_Containers.jpg width=400 />